Frequently Asked Questions

 May I choose a faculty advisor?

-After you declare, you will be assigned in Axess to a faculty advisor who is affiliated with Data Science.
-Students who have a pre-existing relationship with a Data Science-affiliated faculty member, and would like to request them as their advisor, must inform the datasciencemajor-inquiries [at] lists.stanford.edu (Data Science Student Services Officer) upon declaration.
 You should be proactive in scheduling an annual appointment with your advisor during their office hours to discuss your academic interests, goals, and challenges.
 You are also encouraged to meet with your advisor to discuss research and other academic opportunities.

 Are the B.A. and B.S.
 STEM majors?
 Do International students qualify for STEM OPT?